sp4d1n0/Amethyst/README.md

 I will add issues where I think you could start from and label them as help wanted.

+## Credits

+A big credit goes to [ianyh/Amethyst](https://ianyh.com/amethyst/).
+This is simply its port on the windows 10 operating system.

 I got ideas and code snippets from the following projects:
 - [MScholtes/VirtualDesktop](https://github.com/MScholtes/VirtualDesktop);